A Merge/Split Algorithm for Multitarget Tracking Using Generalized Labeled Multi-Bernoulli Filters: Indexing of probability density functions

-For simplicity we consider only the kinematic state, and only sensing modalities that provide fast enough convergence for filtering, such as range/bearing/range-rate from a radar.
-As we noted earlier, when a track has a kinematic density that is multimodal, the complexity of inference is significantly higher than in the case of unimodal density, and is on par with having multiple hypotheses each with a unimodal density.
-Thus, at the end of a filtering step, for any hypothesis with a multimodal track density, we add a dimension to the hypothesis space that corresponds to the ``mode number,'' and replace this hypothesis with new ones that differ only by the track density under consideration.
-The process may have to be repeated until no more multimodal track density is present in any hypothesis.

-We identify a track density with the sequence of measurement IDs that have been assigned to the track for its update.
-A multimodal posterior is usually the result of a multimodal measurement likelihood, and in such a case, the measurement ID also includes the mode\footnote{The mode often has a physical meaning such as in the case of radar aliasing.}.
+A track's pdf is infinite dimensional.
+However, we often observe that two tracks are almost the same except that they incorporated slightly different measurements in the long past.
+This motivates us to adopt the following approach to discretize the pdf's.
+We identify a track's pdf with the sequence of measurement IDs that have been assigned to the track for its update.
 Such a sequence increases in length as filtering progresses.
-However, with modern, fast converging sensors, the effect of old measurements diminishes quickly.
-In other words, if two track densities have incorporated the same measurements for the last, say, 5 updates, then their difference is usually negligible.
-This motivates us to use a fix-length moving window to keep the most recent $N$ measurement IDs as an identifier of the track density.
-Then we can index a track by the pair {\tt (track\_id, density\_id)}, and subsequently index a hypothesis by {\tt hypo\_id} and the sequence of such pairs sorted by {\tt track\_id}.
+However, it is often the case with a lot of sensors that the effect of old measurements diminishes quickly.
+In other words, if two tracks have incorporated the same set of measurements for the last, say, 5 updates, then their difference is usually negligible.
+Thus we use a fixed-length moving window to keep the most recent $N_w$ measurement IDs as an {\em identifier} of the track's pdf.
+Then we can {\em index} a pdf by the pair {\tt (track\_id, density\_id)}, and subsequently index a hypothesis by {\tt hypo\_id} which is defined as the sequence of such pairs sorted by {\tt track\_id}.

-Before we do anything else, this indexing already gives us a convenient way to carry out some hypotheses management: We perform marginalization over the ``forgotten'' history by keeping only one copy from the hypotheses with the same {\tt hypo\_id}, and replacing its weight with the sum of all their weights.
-When $N=1$, this would correspond to the first step of Marginalized $\delta$-GLMB in \cite{FantacciC16_scalable}.
+This immediately gives us, almost as a byproduct, a convenient way to carry out some hypotheses management: After a measurement update, some old measurement IDs drop out of, while some new measurement IDs come into, the moving window that indexes a track's pdf, such that two previously distinct hypotheses may now be {\em identical}.
+We keep only one copy from the hypotheses with the same {\tt hypo\_id}, and replace its weight with the sum of all their weights.